Spring in Norway Photo Credit: shutterstock

 With origins dating back to 1980, the Trondheim Jazz Fest is an internationally renowned four-day event.
 Whether it’s your music genre of choice or not, you can’t help but feel the buzz in the city, with many venues showcasing established and up-and-coming acts on the jazz scene.

-Colourful houses on the River Nid in the Norwegian port town of Trondheim
+Colourful houses on the River Nid in the port city of Trondheim

 Two people capturing the Midnight Sun on mobile phone in Lofoten Norway by Getty Images